Guide

 How long do you keep accounting records?

-While requirements vary by location, the IRS advises businesses to keep records for seven years for certain claims, like a loss from a bad debt deduction, while other records may only need to be kept for three.
+While requirements vary by location, the IRS advises businesses to keep records for seven years for certain claims, such as a loss from worthless securities or bad debt deduction.
+Other records may only need to be kept for three years.
 These records are essential if you're audited.

 Retain both your accounting data and the supporting documents, including: